ipfs-inactive/blog/src/21-pubsub/index.md

 Subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern),
 called 'pubsub' for short, is a mechanism for 'publishers' to distribute messages quickly and directly to 'subscribers' that are interested in them.
-This is valuable because it decouples the publishers from the subscribers, so that data can still flow if a publisher goes down, or if there are no immediate users.
-This allows for network resiliency, and better scalability than the traditional server model.
-A pubsub system also opens the door for, among other use cases, applications that can want to harness dynamic data on top of IPFS.

 Before going down the road of implementing a new pubsub system, we did a fairly extensive review of as much pubsub literature and research as we could find.
 We